Growing the Perfect Apple

 Where to Plant

 Apple trees are susceptible to powdery mildew, especially in cool, wet summers, so make sure that they have plenty of morning sun to burn off dew.
-They also need adequate air circulation and don’t like to be crammed into corners with other trees.
+They also need adequate air circulation and don’t like to be crammed into corners with other fruit trees.

 Apples produce best when they are wider than taller, which can be a problem with small yards.
 Proper pruning for apples limits vertical growth and favours large “scaffold” branches that radiate outwards from the main trunk.